Narahari-Battala/Class-Schedule/README.md

 # Course-Schedule

-This is a Web Application using which students can see the list of courses that are being offered in the selected semester, students can enrol for courses , can drop the courses they have already enrolled and can view their schedule of classes.
+Course Schedule is a Web Application using which students can see the list of courses that are being offered in the selected semester, students can enrol for courses , can drop the courses they have already enrolled and can view their schedule of classes.

 Students will be given a unique student id using which they can create for an account , students must have an existing valid account